quangnvien/kafkanumberprovider/README.md

 A simple demonstration of Kafka messaging system.

 ## Description
-A number provider that randomly generates a positive integer under 1000 and send to Kafka cluster.
+A number provider that randomly generates positive integers under 1000 and send to Kafka cluster.

 ## Usage
 - Start Zookeeper